-The Settlement Class consists of "[a]ll persons employed by Defendant Processors, their subsidiaries, and/or related entities at poultry processing plants in the continental United States from January 1, 2009 until the Date of Preliminary Approval."
+The Settlement Class consists of "[a]ll persons employed by Defendant Processors, their subsidiaries, and/or related entities at poultry processing plants, poultry hatcheries, poultry feed mills, and/or poultry complexes in the continental United States from January 1, 2000, until July 20, 2021."
 Settlement Agreement § II(F)(3).
 The following persons and entities are excluded from the Settlement Class: "complex managers, plant managers, human resources managers, human resources staff, office clerical staff, guards, watchmen, and salesmen; Defendants, co-conspirators, and any of their subsidiaries, predecessors, officers, or directors; and federal, state or local governmental entities."
 Id.
-The Settlement Class is the same as the class alleged in the operative complaint.
+The Settlement Class is the same as the class alleged in the TAC.